keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - gets grabbed and picked up by Namic, still invisible though
 - Nem is not a very good thief
 - Namic has a big ancient coin that made Nem forget what they were doing and be compelled to follow Namic's orders
+- Namic got the ship from Sharp Bay
+- He doesnt know where it was created or what the cuts are
 -